wtraylor/modular_megafauna_model/docs/tutor.md

 	+ Add new possible string value for the HFT parameter `expenditure_components` in \ref Fauna::ParamReader::declare_parameters().
 	+ Adjust \ref Fauna::ParamReader::callback() under `callback == CB_EXPENDITURE_COMPONENTS`.
 	+ Expand the comment in the instruction file `data/ins/herbivores.ins`.
 - Implement your algorithm as a free function or a class.
-See \ref energetics.h for examples.
+See \ref expenditure_components.h for examples.
 - Call your model in \ref Fauna::HerbivoreBase::get_todays_expenditure().
 - Update the UML diagram in \ref sec_herbivorebase.